philipzabicki/binance-algotrading/README.md

 All data used in this project is either downloaded via [binance_data](https://github.com/uneasyguy/binance_data.git) package or [Binance Vision](https://data.binance.vision/) website.
-Website approach uses most efficient way to get data as it starts downloading from current date and goes back in time as long as there is data on website.
+Website approach uses the most efficient way to get data as it starts downloading from current date and goes back in time as long as there is data on website.
-It also downloads data in monthly batches if available, if not daily are used.
+It also downloads data in monthly batches if available otherwise not daily is used.

 Code used for handling data downloads can be found
 there: [utils/get_data.py](https://github.com/philipzabicki/binance-algotrading/blob/main/utils/get_data.py)